octol/optional-monad/README.md

 optional-monad
 ==============

-A small library providing a few functions to be able to work with boost/std::optional as a monad.
+A minimal C++ library providing a few functions to be able to work with boost/std::optional as a monad.

 fmap: